A serene treatment room prepared for a microneedling or RF microneedling procedure.

 On the other hand, RF microneedling is more effective for creating structural change.
 The addition of radiofrequency energy makes it a powerhouse for tightening loose skin and sculpting facial contours.
 The results are often more dramatic because the treatment works on multiple levels—resurfacing the top layer of skin while also firming the foundational layers beneath.
 For anyone whose primary goal is lifting and tightening, RF microneedling delivers more comprehensive and noticeable results.

-When Can You Expect to See a Difference?
+How Soon Will You See a Difference?

 Patience is key with any treatment that relies on your body’s natural healing process.
 With both microneedling and RF microneedling, you’ll likely notice an immediate post-treatment glow for a few days.
 However, the real, lasting changes take time to appear.